thedynamiclinker/sudocode/bin/whoami.md

 - Variational methods
 - Wiener measures

-1: BAHAHAAHHAHAH THAT CANNOT BE A THING
+1: BAHAHAAHHAHAH THAT CANNOT BE A THING!

 0: How do you feel?